Artist Journal

 Dear same beat different tempo,

-This means that the only heart left is the biggest heart.
+This means that the only heart left currently in my care is the biggest heart.

 Dear Artwork…